Myths about neutering

 Neutering is a risky and painful operation.

-Your pet will need to go under general anaesthetic so they’ll be asleep during the operation.
 While any operation carries some risks, it’s much safer for a younger pet to go under anaesthetic than it is for older pets, should they face health problems due to being unneutered.

 I’ve got an indoor pet – they won’t get pregnant or father a litter so they don’t need to be neutered.